senada-ugm/senada-ugm.github.io/pages/resources.md

 permalink: /resources/
 ---

-We are happy to make the following protocols, facility information, and resources publicly available to support research collaboration and transparency in our laboratory operations.
+Welcome to the SENADA-UGM Laboratory Resources page.
+We are committed to promoting transparency and collaboration in research by making our protocols, facility information, and resources publicly available.

-## Laboratory Information
+## Research Infrastructure

-Explore our comprehensive laboratory infrastructure, technical capabilities, and research facilities that support cutting-edge research in software engineering, data science, and emerging technologies.
+Discover our state-of-the-art computational infrastructure and research facilities that enable groundbreaking research in software engineering, data science, medical informatics, and emerging technologies.

+## Open Source Contributions

+Explore our open-source projects and collaborative development efforts through our [GitHub organization](https://github.com/senada-ugm/).
+We actively contribute to the global software engineering and data science communities.

-## Research Protocols
+## Research Methodologies

-Access our standardized research protocols and methodologies that ensure reproducible and high-quality research outcomes across all our projects.
+Access our standardized research protocols and methodologies that ensure reproducible, high-quality research outcomes across all our interdisciplinary projects.